Underwire is the UK’s only film festival celebrating female filmmaking talent across the crafts.

 With a clear objective to improve the statistics in front and behind camera, there are also awards for female crew members Under 25, actors, and for onscreen representation with the XX Award that is open to all films that foreground female characters and stories from filmmakers of any gender.

-Now gearing up for its tenth year, Underwire is looking forward to welcoming more submissions than ever.
+Now gearing up for its eleventh edition, Underwire is looking forward to welcoming more submissions than ever.

 Underwire continues to promote collaboration and nurture new talent throughout the year, bringing its community of female filmmakers together at the Wired Women Weekender.
 A weekend of panel discussions, expert presentations and practical guidance that look at the craft and business of filmmaking, demystify the skills and provide insight into new opportunities on the horizon.